 To that end, you’ll notice not many of the ‘gamified’ interactive queues make this list.
 I’ll be honest: I’m not a fan of most of the interactive queues Walt Disney World has added in the last 5 years or so as part of its NextGen initiative.
-In some cases, they are a serviceable option to entertain or distract kids who would otherwise grow restless waiting in line.
+They are a serviceable option to entertain or distract kids who would otherwise grow restless waiting in line.
 (Don’t kids know that waiting builds character?!)
 From that perspective, they are a “win” over plain switchbacks.
 However, few of these really add to theme or story, and several seem like simple ways to placate those who don’t want to engage.

 Let’s take a look at the best of what Walt Disney World has to offer in terms of their queues, and how these queues can make a difference in the guest experience…

 Setting aside that one game, the interactive elements here are neat, particularly the colored water (heads up, kids: green water tastes best!) and spinning jewel buckets.
 However, it’s the detail of the mine and texture of the spaces that really makes the experience for me.
 The whole area is just really lovely, and although I wouldn’t want to be stuck here for 60+ minutes, the design and details do make a 30-minute wait pass quickly.

-Parents are sure to enjoy the indoor play area (great for letting them burn off some energy) that has received plenty of accolades, but what I like here is the outdoor experience, which has been plussed itself.
+Parents are sure to enjoy the indoor play area (great for letting them burn off energy) that has received plenty of accolades, but what I like here is the outdoor experience, which has been plussed itself.
 From the beautiful lighting to the relaxed ambiance of Storybook Circus, Dumbo’s line now actually feels like less of a circus than it did when it was in the heart of Fantasyland.

-8. Splash Mountain – This is a queue for which I have a particular fondness thanks to childhood memories.
+9. Splash Mountain – This is a queue for which I have a particular fondness thanks to childhood memories.
 In the days before FastPass (and long before FastPass+), you waited in this entire line, quickly meandering through its three distinct sections before boarding.
 While the first section is ostensibly unremarkable, I remember being mesmerized by the ornate little birdhouses (what kind of delightful little creature built these?) and puzzled by the ‘Brer Critter’ posters up throughout the switchback areas.

 All things considered, I could do without it, but I don’t take issue with most opinions for or against it.
 Irrespective of the interactive queue, I think the original queue (which I view as ending inside, right before the Stretching Room) here is one of the best-executed examples of subtly hinting at what’s to come.
 The suspense arises out of the small details (such as the ghost-horse hearse), overgrown flora, and ominous gothic style.
 That’s juxtaposed by the almost jovial headstones, which creates a bit of tension in guest expectations.

-6. Under the Sea ~ Journey of the Little Mermaid – This is the first time I think the Imagineers really hit a home run with the new interactive queues.
+7. Under the Sea ~ Journey of the Little Mermaid – This is the first time I think the Imagineers really hit a home run with the new interactive queues.
 Here, the interactive crabs take a backseat to the stunning details of Prince Eric’s castle and the grotto around it, rather than being pushed to the forefront.
 The interactive element doesn’t feel forced, and it’s a best of both worlds result.

-5. Pirates of the Caribbean – The winding queue through the Castillo del Morro fortress gets high marks for the way it removes you from the daytime world of the theme park.
+6. Pirates of the Caribbean – The winding queue through the Castillo del Morro fortress gets high marks for the way it removes you from the daytime world of the theme park.
 Almost from the beginning, you lose yourself in the fort, as the queue here deviates from the less-conventional back-and-forth of standard queues.